 The Razer Kraken V3 X are poor for office use.
 Although they're decently comfortable, and others around you shouldn't hear their audio leakage in a moderately noisy environment, they struggle to block out ambient chatter.
 They also use a USB-A audio cable, which shouldn't be too much of an issue if you're using them on your PC, but you won't be able to connect them to your smartphone unless you use an adapter.

 The Razer Kraken V3 X are wired gaming headphones and can't be used wirelessly.

 The Razer Kraken V3 X are alright for wired gaming.
 They're decently comfortable, lightweight, and have customizable RGB lighting on their ear cups, which some users may like.
 They also use a USB-A connector, which ensures low latency on PC, PS4, and PS5 consoles.
 Their flexible boom mic does an excellent job of recording your voice, even in moderately noisy environments, and they're compatible with Razer Synapse software, which allows you to access their surround sound feature.
 However, the software doesn't offer a lot of extra features, like an EQ.

 The Razer Kraken V3 X are okay for phone calls.
 They have a flexible boom mic that does an excellent job of recording your voice so that your voice sounds clear, natural, and full-bodied.
-It can also separate your voice from moderate ambient noise around you.
-That said, the headphones don't block out a lot of noise, which can make it harder to hear the person on the other end of the line.
+It can also separate your voice from moderate ambient noise around you, although the noise is still present as you speak.
+Unfortunately, the headphones don't block out a lot of noise, which can make it harder to hear the person on the other end of the line.